With the 2.0 edition, the state Green Button seal tightens its requirements. These will apply bindingly to all certifications from August 2023:

 Examples of social product criteria:

-- Prohibition of forced and child labor
+- Prohibition of forced and child labour

 - Prohibition of harassment and discrimination in the workplace